rock-knowledge-reasoning/knowledge-reasoning-owlapi/README.md

 ```

 Tests are based on Boost Testing.
-They can be run with the following command with the project folder, after
+They can be run with the following command within the project folder, after
 building the project.

 ```